kubevirt/kubevirt/docs/reviewer-guide.md

 * Reasonable info messages
 * Unit and functional tests to avoid regressions (the core case must be tested)
 * The PR implement what is needed (changes out of the PR scope should belong to a separate one)

+## Pull Request structure

+* It's preferred that authors rebase on master instead of merging master into their PRs.
+* We merge PRs into our branches.
+* Commits in a PR should make sense: Ask people to squash commits like "Fix reviewer comments", "wip", "addition", ...